-Inspections of Poults and Turkeys

-- Records must be available for a minimum of one year showing that the poults and turkeys and the facilities are inspected a minimum of twice daily.
-These records must: date of the inspection; record the numbers of mortalities with reasons stated, if known; and record the numbers of culls, with reasons stated.
-M30 The stockperson performing the inspections must proceed in a careful, deliberate manner to avoid frightening the animals unnecessarily, and must follow a path that allows them to see all of individual animals in the house.
+Inspections of Poults and Turkeys Records must be available for a minimum of one year showing that the poults and turkeys and the facilities are inspected a minimum of twice daily.
+These records must: identify the person performing the inspection, and the time (am/pm) and date of the inspection; record the numbers of mortalities with reasons stated, if known; and record the numbers of culls, with reasons stated. ☐ Yes The stockperson performing the inspections must proceed in a ☐ No M30 /10 careful, deliberate manner to avoid frightening the animals □ N/A unnecessarily, and must follow a path that allows them to see all of individual animals in the house.
 During inspections or at any other time, if any animal is found to be suffering from severe sickness or injury (i.e. the poult or turkey is unable to walk either at all or walks with great difficulty and needs to rest within 5 feet) then the animal is immediately euthanized by approved (trained) personnel.
-Mortalities found during inspections or at any other time must be removed promptly. ☐ Yes ☐ No ☐ N/A /10

-Inspections & Maintenance of Equipment

-M31 Inspections and Maintenance of Equipment Stockpersons must inspect and maintain all equipment on which the poults and turkeys depend on a daily basis, whether the equipment is manual or automatic.
+Mortalities found during inspections or at any other time must be removed promptly.
+Inspections & Maintenance of Equipment Inspections and Maintenance of Equipment Stockpersons must inspect and maintain all equipment on which the poults and turkeys depend on a daily basis, whether the equipment is manual or automatic.
 Stockpersons must also perform routine, scheduled maintenance as defined in the SOPs, and records of maintenance must be kept.
-Where a defect is found (whether on inspection or at any other time): It must be rectified immediately, and records must be kept of the nature of the defect and how the defect was rectified; or If the defect cannot be rectified immediately, the records must detail the measures as specified in the SOPs that the stockperson followed in order to safeguard the birds from suffering unnecessary pain or distress as a result of the defect was rectified.
-Routine maintenance must be performed per the equipment manufacturer's recommendations, with records kept. □ Yes □ No □ N/A /3 M32 Inspections and Maintenance of Water Systems Records must be kept showing the following: water availability is checked daily; water flow rate is monitored and recorded weekly and is verified using water meters or the graduated cylinder methodology; water lines are flushed between flock cycles; and poult drinkers especially are maintained in a clean and sanitary condition.
-No dirty water may be dumped in the houses but instead must be properly disposed of outside the house. ☐ Yes ☐ No ☐ N/A /3
+Where a defect is found (whether on inspection or at any other time): ☐ It must be rectified immediately, and records must be kept of the nature of ☐ Yes M31 the defect and how the defect was rectified; or ☐ No /3 If the defect cannot be rectified immediately, the records must detail the □ N/A measures as specified in the SOPs that the stockperson followed in order to safeguard the birds from suffering unnecessary pain or distress as a result of the defect.
+Records show that these measures were maintained until the defect was rectified.
+Routine maintenance must be performed per the equipment manufacturer's recommendations, with records kept.
+Inspections and Maintenance of Water Systems Records must be kept showing the following: ■ water availability is checked daily; water flow rate is monitored and recorded weekly and is verified using ☐ Yes water meters or the graduated cylinder methodology; M32 /3 ☐ No water lines are flushed between flock cycles; and □ N/A poult drinkers especially are maintained in a clean and sanitary condition.

+☐ No dirty water may be dumped in the houses but instead must be properly disposed of outside the house.